• About Us

 01.05.2025

-in Harvesting, Logistics, News
+in Harvesting, News

 In Thiep, a farming community nestled in the Ndande arrondissement of Senegal’s Louga region, potato fields stretch wide with promise — yet for local producers, that promise is turning into frustration.
 With no reliable access roads and minimal cold storage infrastructure, Thiep’s farmers are facing staggering losses from an otherwise bountiful harvest.